salestrip/hr/Salesforce Developer.md

 - Location: London, UK

 #### Bonus but not Required
+- 3+ months experience Lighting Development experience
 - Experience developing Salesforce Managed Packages
 - Experience with Continuous Integration and Continuous Deployment
 - Experience in the travel industry

 ## The Offer
 - The chance to shape an incredible company, with a team that has built and sold several companies before
-- A good salary along with a decent number of stock options
+- A market-related salary along with a decent number of stock options - enough to make a material difference to your life
 - Central London office with some remote work (if you live outside of London we can discuss remote work)
 - Rest is important so we provide a decent number of holidays